symbol/symbol-docs/source/guides/transaction/creating-an-escrow-with-aggregate-bonded-transaction.rst

 In this example, Alice and a ticket distributor want to swap the following mosaics.

 .. csv-table::
-        :header: "Owner", "Mosaic Name", "Amount"
+        :header: "Owner", "Amount", "MosaicId", "Description"

-        Alice, XEM, 100
+        Alice, 100, XEM, Native currency mosaic
-        Ticket distributor, museum:ticket, 1
+        Ticket distributor, 1, [520597229,83226871], Represents a museum ticket.

-Before continuing, practise by setting up the namespaces and mosaics required.
+Before continuing, :doc:`create the museum ticket mosaic <../mosaic/creating-a-mosaic>`.

 **Mosaics swap**

-Alice will send a transaction to the ticket distributor exchanging 100 XEM with 1 museum:ticket.
+Alice will send a transaction to the ticket distributor exchanging 100 XEM for 1 [520597229,83226871] (museum ticket).

 1. Create two  :ref:`transfer transaction <transfer-transaction>`:

 A. From Alice to the ticket distributor sending 100 XEM
-B. From the ticket distributor to Alice sending 1 museum:ticket.
+B. From the ticket distributor to Alice sending 1 [520597229,83226871].

 2. Add them as ``innerTransactions`` under an :ref:`aggregate transaction <aggregate-transaction>`.